jdb/jdb.github.com/todo/erlang.rst

 - "Do not worry, it is safe, it will crash...": fast, and loudly from the end of your network

+- In python, not only lists are first class citizen of the language, but also dict and sets (dict and sets comprehensions). binaries are not.

 Pros
 ====